rockettheme/docs/Docs/wordpress/start/install_wordpress_3x.md

 ![][install1]

-After creating your database and uploading WordPress to your site's root directory, you're ready to begin installation.
+After creating your database and uploading WordPress to your site's root directory, you are ready to begin installation.
 To launch the installer, just go to your site's root URL.
 For example, if your WordPress blog is located at http://example.com/, use your browser to go to that URL and the first page that appears should look like the image above.

 Simply select **Create a Configuration File** to initiate installation of WordPress.